Boston University Commencement Event Information

 - This amendment will not pertain to students who graduate from UNI.

 - Honors calculations exclude PDP and OTP courses.

 - (College of Engineering excludes PDP courses only)

-Students who have received Latin Honors should report to the SED Records office, SED 127 to pick up a Latin Honor cord to wear with your cap and gown by May 1st, 2015.
+Students who have received Latin Honors should report to the SED Records office, SED 115 to pick up a Latin Honor cord to wear with their cap and gown by May 1, 2016.

 Cleaned out your E-mail inbox?

-Tentative graduates are advised to keep their e-mail accounts under quota and functioning because they will receive informational e-mails from this office and others University-wide such as the University Registrar and Student Accounts.
-It is also recommended students set up a Graduation folder in their in-boxes and store all pertinent graduation-related e-mails there for easy reference as the semester moves along.
+Tentative graduates are advised to keep their e-mail accounts under quota and functioning because they will receive informational e-mails from this office and others University-wide, such as the University Registrar and Student Accounts.
+It is also recommended that students set up a Graduation folder in their inboxes and store all pertinent graduation-related e-mails there for easy reference as the semester moves along.

 Attended Financial Aid Counseling/Exit Interview?